-Use this map to explore sub-watersheds of the Potomac River basin.
+Use this interactive map to explore sub-watersheds of the Potomac River basin.
 Click on a watershed to view more information.

 ICPRB has map sets for the upper Potomac River and its surrounding trails.
 These maps are a terrific way to get to know the Potomac from Shepherdstown, W.Va., to Potomac Park, Md.
 Recreational fishing, biking, hiking, kayaking, canoeing, camping, parking, and public boat launch information is included.
 For the history buffs, there is information about parks and historical sites to satisfy your curiosity.

 The maps are printed in color on a tear-proof, waterproof polyester material.
 Copies are $5 for the set, including postage.